 Fort Walton Beach Truck Accident Lawyer

-After a truck accident, you should try to get in touch with an attorney as soon as you are able.
 An experienced Fort Walton Beach truck accident attorney with the Bruner Law Firm may be able to help you file a lawsuit against the responsible party and collect damages to offset the costs associated with recovery.
 Call (850) 243-2222 to speak with an attorney today.

 Causes of Truck Accidents

-While employers are required to have strict drug and alcohol testing systems in place, the reality is that some truck drivers operate their vehicles while impaired by drugs or alcohol.
-Alcohol, prescription drugs, or illegal drugs can delay a driver’s responses and reflexes and heavily impair judgement.
+- Intoxicated Driving: Alcohol, prescription drugs, or illegal drugs can delay a driver’s responses and reflexes and heavily impair judgement.
 Impaired drivers cause many crashes every year, injuring or killing other people on the road.

-Even a truck driver who operates a vehicle without error is not immune to accidents.
-Mechanical defects and malfunctions can occur due to improper maintenance, manufacturer faults, or other causes.
+- Mechanical Defects and Malfunctions: Mechanical defects and malfunctions can occur due to improper maintenance, manufacturer faults, or other causes.
 Brake malfunctions, insufficient underride protections, tire defects, and trailer malfunctions can all cause the vehicle to malfunction and lead to devastating crashes.

-In truck accident cases, the employer is often found to be the at-fault party.
+- Employer Negligence / Liability: In truck accident cases, the employer is often found to be the at-fault party.
 An employer is considered negligent if they fail to properly train a driver, fail to inspect a vehicle, or hire an inadequate employee.
 Employers are also considered negligent if they violate Hours of Service regulations and allow their employees to drive more than the number of legally permitted hours.
 An attorney can help you investigate whether employer negligence played a role in your truck accident.

-No-zones are the areas around a truck where the driver cannot see other vehicles in their mirrors.
+- No-Zone Accidents: No-zones are the areas around a truck where the driver cannot see other vehicles in their mirrors.
 If a driver fails to check these blind spots, he or she may change lanes directly into another vehicle.
 Directly behind the truck, in front of the truck, behind the driver’s door, and behind the passenger’s door are all considered no-zones.
 Although drivers are trained to check blind spots, they can still forget this important safety measure and cause an accident.

 Trucking accidents can be devastating for anyone involved.
-Due to the sheer size of typical 18-wheelers, when they are involved in a crash, injuries can be life altering or even fatal.
+Due to the sheer size of typical 18-wheelers, when they are involved in a crash, injuries can be life-altering or even fatal.
 The wrongful death of a loved one as a result of any of the above situations deserves to be investigated and the responsible party must be held accountable for its negligent actions.